anishchapagain/imdb_deeplearning/README.md

 - **L2 regularization** is a practical way to improve generalization (without dropout).
 - **Adding deeper layers and softmax output** enables richer feature learning and interpretable probability outputs.

 Each design variant tackles different real-world model training challenges—stability, abstraction, generalization, and interpretability.
-Your project demonstrates these by showing metrics, plots, and predictions for each configuration, making it a practical learning reference for PyTorch neural network design.
+Project demonstrates these by showing metrics, plots, and predictions for each configuration, making it a practical learning reference for PyTorch neural network design.